chef-partners/marketplace_image/README.md

 Currently there is no scheduled release process for new marketplace images.
-New images are usually released for public marketplaces when one or more Chef Server, Chef Compliance, or add-on packages are released.
+New images are usually released for public marketplaces when one or more Chef Server or add-on packages are released.
 Assuming that no bugs are found during manual acceptance testing, the release process can usually be done by one person in a day.